robertdavidgraham/masscan/README.md

 in under 6 minutes, transmitting 10 million packets per second, from a single machine.

-It's usage (parameters, output) is similar to `nmap`, the most famous port scanner.
+Its usage (parameters, output) is similar to `nmap`, the most famous port scanner.
 When in doubt, try one of those features -- features that support widespread scanning of many machines are supported, while in-depth scanning of single machines aren't.

-Internally, it uses asynchronous tranmissions, similar to port scanners like  `scanrand`, `unicornscan`, and `ZMap`.
+Internally, it uses asynchronous transmission, similar to port scanners like  `scanrand`, `unicornscan`, and `ZMap`.
 It's more flexible, allowing arbitrary port and address ranges.

-NOTE: masscan uses a its own **ad hoc TCP/IP stack**.
+NOTE: masscan uses its own **ad hoc TCP/IP stack**.
 Anything other than simple port scans may cause conflict with the local TCP/IP stack.
-This means you need to either the `--src-ip` option to run from a different IP address, or use `--src-port` to configure which source ports masscan uses, then also configure the internal firewall (like `pf` or `iptables`) to firewall those ports from the rest of the operating system.
+This means you need to use either the `--src-ip` option to run from a different IP address, or use `--src-port` to configure which source ports masscan uses, then also configure the internal firewall (like `pf` or `iptables`) to firewall those ports from the rest of the operating system.

-This tool is free, but consider contributing money to its developement:
+This tool is free, but consider contributing money to its development:
 Bitcoin wallet address: 1MASSCANaHUiyTtR3bJ2sLGuMw5kDBaj4T